Propagated Error and Logarithmic Differentiation for Percent Error Analysis

 \[2 \cdot \frac{\Delta r}{r} = 2 \cdot \frac{0.05}{6.4} \approx 0.0156 \approx 1.56\%\]

-Notice the first two terms (around \(0.1\%\)) are tiny compared to the last two (around \(1\%\)).
-In fact, dropping the first two would barely change the final answer – always let the least precise measurement drive your analysis.
+Observe that the first two terms (around \(0.1\%\)) are small compared to the last two (around \(1\%\)).
+Dropping the first two would barely change the final answer – the least precise measurement dominates the analysis.

 The Pythagorean Sum: Why We Don’t Just Add